pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

  - Material properties
  - Boundary conditions
  - Surfaces where external loads need to be applied
+ - Node sets where displacement data will be extracted
  - Additional loads not dependent on the flow solver

 Abaqus models contain parts and those parts are used to create assemblies.
 The base-file should contain one assembly, which will then be used by the coupling.
 The assembly, thus, determines the position and orientation that will be used by the coupling software.